Die Hauptstadt, Capricorn

 Weingartner gave the other men a nod and stepped into the room with Marionette behind him.
 Zwingli followed in behind them and closed the door tightly.

 The Kaiser’s main communications office was the epitome of woodwork that was highlighted by the gray light barely shining in through the drawn curtains.
 The walls were made of glossy cedar.
-The central, elongated table at the center of the room was made of dull mahogany.
+The elongated table at the center of the room was made of dull mahogany.
 And at that table sat a row of wizened, graying military officers—generals—decorated with medals and ribbons that consumed their entire chests.
 It wasn’t a very practical thing to wear if out in the field; but in this civilian setting, they all looked impressive.
 At the very end of the table sat a man with dark combed-back hair and cloudy gray eyes upon which one monocle rested.
 He had a stout but young face and a well-trimmed mustache.
 This man was more decorated than all of those who sat at the table despite his youth.

 Grand Kaiser Kafke Netzche.